Indonesia’s Palapa Ring: Bringing Connectivity to the Archipelago

 In late 2019, the government announced the completion of the Palapa Ring project – a priority infrastructure project that aimed to provide access to 4G internet services to more than 500 regencies across the country.

 The project is estimated to have cost US$1.5 billion and comprises of 35,000km (21,747 miles)of undersea fiber-optic cables and 21,000km (13,000 miles) of land cables, stretching from the westernmost city in Indonesia, Sabang to the easternmost town, Merauke.
-Additionally, the cables also transverse every district from the northernmost island Mianagas to the southernmost island, Rote.Through the Palapa Ring, the government can facilitate speeds of up to 100 GB per second in even the most outlying regions of the country.
+Additionally, the cables also transverse every district from the northernmost island Mianagas to the southernmost island, Rote.Through the Palapa Ring, the government can facilitate a network capacity of up to 100 Gbps in even the most outlying regions of the country.